 What is a mortgage interest rate?

 In general, shorter-term loans, like a 15-year mortgage, come with a lower interest rate, but have higher monthly payments.
-Longer-term loans, such as 30-year mortgage, come with a higher rate, but lower monthly payments.
+Longer-term loans, such as 30-year mortgages, come with a higher rate, but lower monthly payments.
+This is in part because you’re repaying the balance back over a longer period of time.
 Shorter-term loans typically cost less in total interest.

+So, how do mortgage rates work?
 Mortgage interest rates are determined by many factors, including your credit score.
 If you have a higher score, you’re much more likely to get a favorable rate.
+The lender’s approach to pricing and broader factors like the 10-Year Treasury yield and inflation also influence mortgage rates.

 How does mortgage interest work?

-Your monthly mortgage payment (principal and interest) would remain $1,297 throughout the 30-year term, but for your first payment, $497 of that would be applied to the principal and $800 would be applied to interest.
-At around year 15, those proportions flip: $824 of your payment would be applied to the principal and $477 would be applied to the interest.
+Your monthly mortgage payment (principal and interest) would remain $1,798 throughout the 30-year term, but for your first payment, $298 of that would be applied to the principal and $1,500 would be applied to interest.
+Fast-forward to halfway through your loan term, and about $716 of your payment would be applied to the principal and roughly $1,080 would be applied to the interest.
 You’ll continue to pay more toward principal, and less toward interest, until the loan is fully repaid.

 APR vs. interest rate

 The APR, or annual percentage rate, accounts for both your mortgage interest rate and other costs, including lender fees and discount points.
-APR is also expressed as a percentage, but since it includes these other fees, it is always higher than the interest rate.
+APR is also expressed as a percentage, but because it includes these other fees, it is always higher than the interest rate.
+In effect, the APR is your true interest rate.

 The interest rate, on the other hand, can be fixed or adjustable, and only accounts for the cost of borrowing the loan.